bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 ---
-title: "The evolution to Cloud Operations: engineering for Resilience"
+title: "The evolution to Cloud Operations: engineering for resilience"
 description: An article about my experience on building high-performance Teams for Cloud Operations Engineering.
 date: 2024-11-17T21:17:21+02:00
 publishDate: 2024-11-17T21:17:21+02:00
-draft: true
+draft: false
 ---
-{{<figure src="/posts/images/sunrise-938998_1280.jpg" caption="Photo by [Freesally @ Pixbay](https://pixabay.com/photos/sunrise-stonehenge-ancient-sky-938998/)" link="/posts/hello-w0rld/#content">}}
+{{<figure src="/posts/images/evolution-to-cloudops/evolution-to-cloudops-cover.jpg" caption="Generated with DALL-E AI on [Microsoft Copilot Designer](https://copilot.microsoft.com/shares/UCkkrdbgovtb6yVok5HyX)" link="/posts/evolution-to-cloudops-engineering-resilience/#content">}}

 In today's interconnected online infrastructure space, things move at an almost incredible fast pace.
 While the Cloud is nothing new today, recent outcomes in the Artificial Intelligence field have only increased the need for businesses to adapt and deliver on outcomes.
 This article is aimed at sharing valuable insights on aligning engineering practices with business goals to drive sustained success and innovation in a competitive market.